hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/069_the_atman_its_bondage_and_freedom.md

 is visible.

-Each work we do, each thought we think, produces an impression, called in Sanskrit Samskâra, upon the mind and the sum total of these impressions becomes the tremendous force which is called "character".
+Each work we do, each thought we think, produces an impression, called in Sanskrit Samskāra, upon the mind and the sum total of these impressions becomes the tremendous force which is called "character".
 The character of a man is what he has created for himself; it is the result of the mental and physical actions that he has done in his life.